ketoverlock/yourspace/readme.md

 It's based on the Underscores theme.

+## Installation-Ready Theme

+This repo is the full source code of the theme.
+If you're looking just for an installable WordPress file, you can get it here: https://ko-fi.com/s/144f0a5264

 ## How do I edit this theme?

 All of the stylesheets are written in SCSS and in the /scss directory.
 I've included a gulpfile that automatically compiles/minifies the scss and JS.
 You should be able to download the theme, run `npm install` to install the correct dependencies and then just run `gulp` to start the file watching and compiling process.